 EI Small Grant Program

 The EI Small Grant Program supports faculty and instructional staff in their efforts to experiment with new technologies and new ways of learning.
-The program will award grants up to $15,000.
-Proposals are due Monday, Oct.
-23, 2017.
+The program primarily provides support for credit-based, undergraduate courses and programs; however, proposals for graduate courses or programs are also considered.
+The program is highly competitive, and typically awards grants of up to $15,000.

 Proposals should address at least one of the following themes: